Cgossett2022/Green-Stocks/README.md

 ## Overview

 For this project, I used VBA to help Steve perform an analysis for a dataset of stock.
 I started by creating Macros, which iterate through the 2017 and 2018 datasets and produce outcomes on the “All Stocks Analysis” page.
-These outcomes include the year being analyzed, the ticker id, total daily volume, and return.
+These outcomes include the "Year" being analyzed, the "Ticker Id", "Total Daily Volume", and "Return".
 While the code does work, I am helping Steve refactor it so that it will run faster and increase efficiency if adding additional Macros.
 For this analysis, I used 2018 to compare my run times.

 ![VBA_Results](https://user-images.githubusercontent.com/111243284/188976994-aeb27d50-ec21-43da-a2d4-48183dc824b7.PNG)